Maniatika metro station

 Maniatika (Μανιάτικα) is a station on Line 3 of the Athens Metro.
 The station opened on October 10, 2022 as part of a south extension of the line from Nikaia to Dimotiko Theatro.
 It serves the areas of Maniatika and Agia Sofia, both neighbourhoods of Piraeus.

 History

 The station first appeared in the 2000 Athens Metro plan.
 According to this plan, the station was located on the corner of 25is Martiou and Falirou street, near Agioi Anargyroi church.
 In the revised 2006 plan the station appeared on its current location, but was named Tambouria.
-Construction began on July 2012 and was due to be completed in 2017, but it was finally postponed until 2022 due to tunneling problems caused by the existence of caves in the area.
+Construction began in July 2012 and was due to be completed in 2017, but it was finally postponed until 2022 due to tunneling problems caused by the existence of caves in the area.
 The TBM arrived at Maniatika on March 22, 2017.